cinghioGithub/petalinux-optee-zynq-zcu104/README.md

 	$ petalinux-create project -s /path/of/bsp/file -n <name-of-the-project>

-## Add the preference to use the Xilinx TF-A in the user:
+## Add the preference to use the Xilinx TF-A in the user configuration:

 Add in the ```project-spec/meta-user/conf/layer.conf```